Hobgoblin (Marvel Comics): Amazing Spider-Man: Renew Your Vows

-During the "Secret Wars" storyline in the pages of Amazing Spider-Man: Renew Your Vows, the Roderick Kingsley version of the Hobgoblin appears as a member of Regent's Sinister Six where they are tasked to hunt down Spider-Man.
-During the fight with Spider-Man, the Hobgoblin's hand was webbed up by Spider-Man before he could throw his Pumpkin Bomb which led to Hobgoblin getting killed in its explosion.
+An alternate version of Roderick Kingsley / Hobgoblin appear in The Amazing Spider-Man: Renew Your Vows.

+Earth-001

+An unidentified Earth-001 equivalent of Hobgoblin appears as a member of Verna's Hounds.

 Hobgoblin 2211

 Hobgoblin 2211 first appears in Spider-Man 2099 Meets Spider-Man.
-While her costume sports the twentieth-century Green Goblins' green-and-purple color scheme, she boasted that she was the Hobgoblin of 2211.
-Her identity was not revealed to readers (or to the visiting Spider-Men of previous eras) at the time, but her later reappearance in Friendly Neighborhood Spider-Man (also written by David) revealed her true identity and origin.
+While her costume sports the twentieth-century Green Goblins' green and purple color scheme, she boasted that she was the Hobgoblin of 2211.
+Her identity was not revealed to readers (or to the visiting Spider-Men of previous eras) at the time, but her later reappearance in Friendly Neighborhood Spider-Man (also written by Peter David) revealed her true identity and origin.

 Hobgoblin 2211 is Robin "Hobby"/"Hob" Borne, Spider-Man's daughter.
 Her father always seemed to put his superhero career before raising his own daughter.
 She wanted to save the universes from 'intersecting'; in other words, having other parallel universes merge with the existing one, causing it to override.
-She was later arrested by her father for something that she would have done in future: unauthorized time travel, chronal displacement, jumping the tracks to other realities.
+She was later arrested by her father for something that she would have done in future: unauthorized travel across time and space.
 She was held in a virtual reality prison where she lives a benign and trouble-free existence in what appears to be Kansas.
 Her boyfriend attempts to free her by uploading a virus into the prison, but inadvertently causes her to be driven insane.
 She attacked her father with a 'retcon bomb' (a variation on the original Goblins' pumpkin bombs) but it hit her boyfriend instead, erasing (or 'retconning') him from existence.

 Now suited up as the Hobgoblin, Robin managed to time-travel to the current year, attacking the current Spider-Man in his reality and derailing an Uncle Ben from another reality into the present one causing a time paradox.
 Later, in a confrontation with her father, she threw a 'retcon bomb' at him.
 Spider-Man, believing it to be no more harmful than a regular pumpkin bomb, caught it with his web and threw it back to Robin, unwittingly erasing her from existence.

-JLA/Avengers

-In the last issue of JLA/Avengers, the Hobgoblin is among the enthralled villains defending Krona's stronghold, and is defeated by Hawkgirl.

-Marvel Adventures

-In this continuity, the Hobgoblin is an unidentified criminal who found a stash of Green Goblin's weaponry because he had forgotten to leave the entrance locked.
-Delighted at his new technological power he challenges the Green Goblin to a confrontation.
-Spider-Man defeats them both.